-- Investors outsourced the analysis and valuation of these complex instrument to the rating agencies, who where ridden by conflicts of interest (intrinsic in their business models, since they are paid by the issuers of the securities) but also had a difficult time in properly valuing these securities, due to lack of historical data - Since ABS structures represent claims on cash flows from a portfolio of underlying assets, the rating of a structured credit product must take into account systematic risk.
-It is correlated losses which matter especially for the more senior (higher rated) tranches, and loss correlation arises through dependence on shared or common (or systematic) risk factors.
-For ABS deals which have a large number of underlying assets, for instance MBS, the portfolio is large enough such that all idiosyncratic risk is diversified away leaving only systematic exposure to the risk factors particular to that product class (here, mortgages). - Therefore, unlike corporate credit ratings, ABS ratings should rely heavily on a forecast of economic conditions and require a long history of data, often not available to rating agencies and investors alike - Credit ratings have a long history of playing a role in the regulatory process going back to the 1930s: in the U.S. Asset managers such as pension funds and insurers often have strict asset allocation guidelines which are ratings driven, such as, for instance, a ceiling on the amount that can be invested in speculative grade debt - Notwithstanding all their drawbacks, with the introduction of the Basel II standards, credit ratings have entered bank capital regulation
+- Investors outsourced the analysis and valuation of these complex instrument to the rating agencies, who where ridden by conflicts of interest (intrinsic in their business models, since they are paid by the issuers of the securities) but also had a difficult time in properly valuing these securities, due to lack of historical data - Rating agencies were supposed to create transparency by rating accurately the riskiness of the financial products generated by banks and financial actors.
+Their rating should have provided the basis for sound risk-management by mortgage lenders and by creators of structured financial products - Since ABS structures represent claims on cash flows from a portfolio of underlying assets, the rating of a structured credit product must take into account systematic risk.
+Correlated losses matter especially for the more senior (higher rated) tranches, and loss correlation arises through dependence on shared or common (or systematic) risk factors.
+For ABS deals which have a large number of underlying assets, for instance MBS, the portfolio is large enough such that all idiosyncratic risk is diversified away leaving only systematic exposure to the risk factors particular to that product class - Unlike corporate credit ratings, ABS ratings should rely heavily on a forecast of economic conditions and require a long history of data, often not available to rating agencies and investors alike - The models completely missed the possibility of a global meltdown of the real estate markets and the subsequent strong correlation of defaults.
+The complexity of the packaging of the new financial instruments added to the problem, since rating agencies had no historical return data for these instruments on which to base their risk assessments - Finally Rating Agencies often felt compelled to deliberately inflate their ratings, either to maximise their consulting fees or because the issuer could be shopping around for the highest rating - Credit ratings have a long history of playing a role in the regulatory process going back to the 1930s: in the U.S. asset managers such as pension funds and insurers often have strict asset allocation guidelines which are ratings driven, such as, for instance, a ceiling on the amount that can be invested in speculative grade debt

+Notwithstanding all their drawbacks, with the introduction of the Basel II standards, credit ratings have also entered bank capital regulation